Name: Peter Valentine Foland

 Comments: Peter Valentine Foland was born on January 22, 1845, in Virginia; he was the son of Valentine Foland (1810-1893) and Frances Ann Jefferson (1820-1860).
 His mother, Frances, was the only daughter of Peter Field Jefferson and granddaughter of Randolph Jefferson, who lived at Snowden across the horseshoe bend of the James River from Scottsville.
 At the time of Peter Valentine Foland's birth in 1845, his parents had left Scottsville and moved to Jefferson County, Tennessee.
 But Peter Valentine Foland's grandfather, Peter Field Jefferson, generously provided handsomely for his grandson in his 1854 will.

 After serving in the Civil War, Peter Valentine Foland returned to Virginia to claim his inheritance and marry Elizabeth "Betty" Clarke Stratton (1845-1921) in Scottsville.
 Peter went on to live at Mt.
 Walla in Scottsville and to run the Scottsville Ferry.
 He also served as Scottsville's postmaster, as a member of the Scottsville Town Council, as Scottsville's Mayor, and as Sunday School Superintendent for over 25 years at the Scottsville Methodist Church.
-Peter Valentine Foland passed away in 1915, and is buried at his family cemetery at Mt.
+Peter Valentine Foland passed away on July 27,1915, and is buried at his family cemetery at Mt.
 Walla in Scottsville.

 To learn more about Peter Valentine Foland, please read the following article written by Joanne Yeck about Peter Valentine Foland.
 Joanne has been fascinated with Buckingham County for over twenty years and shares her collection of Buckingham facts in her blog, "Slate River Ramblings" at https://slateriverramblings.com/ .